Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Prescribing Notes

-• Offer Dry Powder Inhalers (DPIs) as first choice when clinically appropriate.
-If MDIs are needed then chose brand and regime with care to minimse carbon footprint –resources to support choice can be found here.
+• Offer dry powder inhalers (DPIs) as first choice when clinically appropriate.
+If MDIs are needed then chose the brand and regime with care to minimise the carbon footprint – resources to support choice can be found here.

-• When patients are re-ordering combination inhalers, please ensure that another prescription is due.
+• When patients are re-ordering combination inhalers, ensure that a prescription is due.
 The compliance ready reckoner indicates how long the inhaler should last.

-• Prescribers should be aware of the potential risk of developing side effects (including non-fatal pneumonia and possible increased risk of fractures) in people with COPD and be prepared to discuss with patients.
+• Prescribers should be aware of the potential risk of developing side effects from inhaled corticosteroids (including non-fatal pneumonia and possible increased risk of fractures) in people with COPD and be prepared to discuss with patients.